ncerne00/BlogNewsLetter/README.md

 - Greater flexibility in infrastructure choices
 - Reusability across multiple frontend projects

 The API follows a clean architecture pattern with storage abstraction, making it easy to switch between different database solutions without changing the core business logic.
+The API can either be deployed as a Flask server or an API Lambda.

 ## Features